Electronic Collection of Data

 5. Electronic communications received after 5pm Monday to Thursday and after 4.30pm on Friday or on a Saturday or Sunday will be treated as though they are received on the following working day.
 Monday to Friday are deemed to be working days except where they are statutory holidays or the Authority has decided that the offices will be closed to the public for whatever reason.

-6. The Authority's 'official computer system' for the purposes of recording information relating to electronic communications is provided by Northgate Information Solutions Ltd for Revenues and Benefits.
-Civica (Comino) is the Authority’s integrated document information and workflow system and is also regarded as an 'official computer system' for the purposes of recording information relating to electronic communications.
+6. The Authority's 'official computer system' for the purposes of recording information relating to electronic communications for Revenues and Benefits as well as the Authority’s integrated document information and workflow system is provided by NEC Software Solutions UK Limited and is also regarded as an 'official computer system' for the purposes of recording information relating to electronic communications.

 7. The Authority may require further information or original supporting evidence before the claim for Housing Benefit and/or application for a Council Tax Reduction can be assessed/revised.
 The Authority may verify claims/applications, certificates, notices, information or evidence by using third party systems and sources of information as well as by direct contact with a person using electronic communications or by some other means.